graphcore/poptorch/docs/user_guide/overview.rst

 weight tensor is sent to each replica, or to groups of replicas.
 This functionality can be used, for instance, to split a weight tensor and process parts of it on different groups of replicas.
-This functionality is accessed using the :py:func:`~perReplica` method on the weight tensor in question.
+This functionality is accessed using the :py:func:`~replicaGrouping` method on the weight tensor in question.

 .. literalinclude:: replica_grouped_weights.py
     :language: python